Skip to main content

 DHEA-S Often low to borderline Stable or slightly improved Reduced allostatic load on the adrenal cascade.

 This detailed analysis reveals that testosterone therapy is a systemic intervention.
-Its effects are not confined to a single symptom like libido but radiate outward to influence the core machinery of and stress regulation.
+Its effects are not confined to a single symptom like libido but radiate outward to influence the core machinery of metabolic health and stress regulation.
 The careful clinical application of testosterone is rooted in this deep understanding of interconnected feedback loops.

 1. Cholesterol as the Foundational Precursor ∞ All steroid hormones, including testosterone, estrogen, and cortisol, begin as cholesterol molecules.